-This week’s talk begins with a brief settling and intention setting practice.
+This third week’s talk begins with a brief settling and intention setting practice.
 Intention is our innate capacity to harness and direct our energy and effort at will.
 And as shared in session 1, intention is one of the three pillars of mindfulness – intention, attention and attitude.
 We began this series of talks with the basic definition of mindfulness as the act of purposefully paying attention in the present moment with non-reactivity and balance.
 Last week, we explored mindfulness practice as a way to better understand and know ourselves.
 This week, we add the element of choice.
 Mindfulness is not only about how we pay attention, but what we pay attention to.
 We have a choice as to where to place our attention.
 And tapping into our intentions is vital to exercising this choice.

 Sometimes intentions can be simple and short-term, such as at the beginning of a sit.
 My intention is to practice with kindness.
 Other times, intentions can be deeper and long-term, such as May I continue to show up in conversations with compassion and an open mind.
 Setting an intention is another invitation for us to turn inward and access the wisdom of the heart, body and mind.
 For an entire year, I committed to writing down a daily intention as a way to gain clarity on how I wanted to show up that day or how I wanted to support myself and others.
 I have continued this practice because this informal practice has affected the way I relate and respond to my experience.
 Click here to read a post I wrote last February about this practice.

-I invite you to listen to the guided practice (begins at minute 2:17, ends at minute 7:55) or try it on your own with this guidance.
+I invite you to listen to the guided practice or try it on your own with this guidance.
 Find a comfortable and dignified posture.
 Close your eyes if that helps you feel at ease.
 Take a few deep, relaxing breaths.
 Allow your breath to find its natural pace.
 Drop into the body.
 Feel yourself sitting, your feet touching the ground, visualizing them as tree roots, grounding into the Earth, providing stability and strength.
 Scan through your body beginning at the crown of the head down to the feet.
 Noticing any sensations and using your breath to release any tension…Now asking yourself “What do I really care about, that I value deeply?
 What, in the depth of my heart, do I wish for myself, loved ones, and for the world?”
 Stay with these questions for a moment and see if any answers arise.
 Perhaps place your hand on your chest, over your heart center.
 This tender touch can relax the body and allow the wisdom of the heart to be heard.
 If nothing specific arises, that’s ok.
 Simply stay open to the questions, listening with loving awareness to whatever arises….

 This talk begins our exploration of compassion practice.
 This builds upon the last two talks focused on cultivating courage through listening with kind curiosity to the wisdom of our bodies and experiencing loving presence through connecting the mind and body.
 Specifically, this talk focuses on the heart opening practice of lovingkindness.